YonghaoHe/LFD-A-Light-and-Fast-Detector/README.md

 * numpy = 1.16
 * pycocotools = 2.0.1

-> All above versions are employed, newer versions may work as well.
+> All above versions are tested, newer versions may work as well.

 **Build Internal Libs**